Stichting-Ammodo/ammodo-site-scripts/README.md

    ```
    https://cdn.jsdelivr.net/gh/Stichting-Ammodo/ammodo-site-scripts@[version]/[filename]
    ```
-   **You don't need to specify the complete version number you can specify the major version and JSdelivr will automatically serve the latest version within the mayor version.*
+   **You don't need to specify the complete version number you can specify the major version and JSdelivr will automatically serve the latest version within the major version.*

 For example:
 ```